appwrite/appwrite/README.md

 * [**Auth**](https://appwrite.io/docs/auth) - Manage user authentication using multiple sign-in methods and account recovery.
 * [**Account**](https://appwrite.io/docs/account) - Manage current user account.
 Track and manage the user sessions, devices and security audit log.
 * [**Users**](https://appwrite.io/docs/users) - Manage and list all project users when in admin mode.
 * [**Teams**](https://appwrite.io/docs/teams) - Manage and group users in teams.
-Manage memberships, invites and users roles within a team.
+Manage memberships, invites and user roles within a team.
 * [**Database**](https://appwrite.io/docs/database) - Manage database collections and document.
-Read, create, update and delete documents and filter lists of documents collections using advanced filter with graph like capabilities.
+Read, create, update and delete documents and filter lists of documents collections using an advanced filter with graph like capabilities.
 * [**Storage**](https://appwrite.io/docs/storage) - Manage storage files.
 Read, create, delete and preview files.
-Manipulate your files preview to fit your app perfectly.
+Manipulate the preview of your files to fit your app perfectly.
 All files are scanned by ClamAV and stored in a secure and encrypted way.
-* [**Locale**](https://appwrite.io/docs/locale) - Track users location, and manage your app locale based data.
+* [**Locale**](https://appwrite.io/docs/locale) - Track user's location, and manage your app locale based data.
-* [**Avatars**](https://appwrite.io/docs/avatars) - Manage your users avatars, countries flags, browser icons, credit card symbols and generate QR codes.
+* [**Avatars**](https://appwrite.io/docs/avatars) - Manage your user's avatars, country's flags, browser icons, credit card symbols and generate QR codes.

 For the complete API documentation, visit [https://appwrite.io/docs](https://appwrite.io/docs).
-For more tutorials, news and announcments checkout our [blog](https://medium.com/appwrite-io).
+For more tutorials, news and announcments check out our [blog](https://medium.com/appwrite-io).

 ### SDKs